 Philips, a company fresh out the gates after a serious overhaul, at CES displayed a wide selection of iOS products, including the reviewed DS8550.
 This iPhone/iPad/iPod Touch dock is no ordinary stand or charger, nor is it a typical stereo speaker to leave in place for groggy mornings or Sunday brunches.
 No, the DS8550 is made to sit on the shoulder just as easily as any of those things, blasting tunes on Venice Beach up to 11 without a care in the world.

 But let’s take a step back.
 The Fidelio DS8550 is a speaker dock for any iOS device first and foremost, but works as an auxiliary speaker just as well.
 It can connect to any Bluetooth device.
+This is unlike the Sony RDP X500IP iPad speaker dock, which has no wireless or Bluetooth support.
 Finally, and a strangely pertinent selling point, the DS8550 has iPad support.
-Not only can users plug their iPads in and connect them via Bluetooth, there is an app to take the most advantage of the iPad, along with all other iOS devices.
+Not only can users plug their iPads in and connect them via Bluetooth, but there is also an app to take the most advantage of the iPad, along with all other iOS devices.

 Carrying the Fidelio DS8550 is a cinch.
 Throwing it over the shoulder requires a bit more finesse…

 The Fidelio DS8550 looks and feels like a small boombox.
 It’s sleek with a full black mesh cover and rubber grips to keep connected devices in place.
 Four light-up buttons are all the dock needs, though the included remote control is far more convenient to use, even for Bluetooth-connected devices.
 The four buttons – power, Bluetooth on/off, and volume controls – are all that’s really needed.
 The rest is handily controlled via touch or remote.

 Related: Also check out our Philips Fidelio AS351 Android Dock review.